Hike ‘n Write at Neot Kedumim, June 20, 2012

 Judy is an incredible writing mentor who offers thoughtful critique, strong guidance, and inspiring words during the most frustrating moments of writers block!
 Alice Mishkin, Dorot Fellow in Israel 2010-11

 After attending a writers seminar at Maaleh Hachamisha where Judy was one of the group leaders, I turned to her to help me with a book that lay for many years in one of my drawers.
 For over four years I enjoyed many outstanding and productive sessions with her.
 I am deeply grateful for her skillful guidance and patience.
 She was always willing to take time to respond to my questions.
-Judy’s contribution to my book is immeasurable.
+Judy’s contribution to my book, Only for a Short Time, is immeasurable.
 Siska Topaz, Rehovot

 Judy is an outstanding writing teacher and coach.
 She has a keen sense of what makes a story work, a broad knowledge about the art of writing and general literature and has the innate ability to pass those on to her students.
 During the past four years in which I have participated in writing workshops led by Judy, I have grown immensely as a writer, so much so that two short stories I wrote for her workshops have been published–one even winning an award abroad.
 I would have never reached that level of writing without Judy’s workshop and her direction.
 Judy is not only serious about writing, she is also very supportive of her students, fun and funny and her workshops have been the highlight of my very busy weeks.
 Judith Sudilovsky, Jerusalem